 Tobago fisherfolk make over 160 claims for oil-spill compensation

-OVER 160 claims for compensation have been made by Tobago fisherfolk to the Tobago Emergencey Management Agency (TEMA) following the February 7 oil spill off Cove, which damaged almost 15 miles of Tobago's coastline.
+OVER 160 claims for compensation have been made by Tobago fisherfolk to the Tobago Emergencey Management Agency (TEMA) since the February 7 oil spill off Cove, which damaged almost 15 miles of Tobago's coastline.

 The spill, reportedly 51,000 barrels of oil, was caused by the Gulfstream barge, which was found overturned and lodged on a reef.
 The boat was being towed by the Solo Creed, which was arrested in Angola last month.
 The owners of either vessel are yet to be identified.